georgiee/origami/LOG.md

 + Show the (potential) folding line in the creasing pattern.
 Is there a shortcut by using the vertices2D or do I have to do a full (temporay) crease to find the folding line?
 + Check the file format with the bit float bit conversion again.
 + Fix the creasing view in a separate viewport with a separate camera.
-+ Allow the camera to move without changing the reuslt of the ruler.
++ Allow the camera to move without changing the result of the ruler.
 Currently the plane is misaligned then.
-It's fine from the view of the camera, but wrong from the view of the origiami - reflecting for example results in two sides not laying on each other liek usual.
+It's fine from the view of the camera, but wrong from the view of the origami - reflecting for example results in two sides not laying on each other liek usual.

-commandBlock(int foid, double[] ppoint, double[] pnormal, int polygonIndex, int phi) {
+commandBlock(int void, double[] ppoint, double[] pnormal, int polygonIndex, int phi) {
   is the place where the command is transformed to bytes.
 Might help with decoding.

 ## 170515